UPPMAX/programming_formalisms/docs/literature/README.md

 This book discusses how top design large scale C++ software, with some advice that can by applied to all programming languages.

+## Summary of `[Langr, 2013]`

+In this book, Jeff Langr describes how to do TDD in C++.

+The subtitle is: 'Code better.
+Sleep better'.

+Chapter 11, 'Growing and sustaining TDD' provides for

+- research on TDD
+- the Bad Test Death spiral.
+Below is a possible path, where the book provides ways to counter it.
+  - The team writes mostly integration tests
+  - The growing body of tests begings to pass the pain threshold
+  - Developers run the test suit less frequently or run subsets of the tests
+  - Developers delete tests
+  - Defects begin to increase
+  - The team, or management, questions the value of TDD
+  - The team abandons TDD
+- The rules for pair programming
+  - Two programmers actively develop a solution
+  - The programmers typically sit side by side
+  - At any given time, one is the driver, the other is the navigator
+  - The programmers swap roles frequently, e.g. every time a test fails or passes
+  - Pairing sessions are short-lived, around 90 minutes, to increase knowledge (and hence, reduce risk) accross the team
+- Code katas

 ## Summary of `[Leau et al., 2012]`

 This paper compares Agile versus traditional software development,